IvanCherepov/customer-support-handbook/chapter1.md

 # Getting started {#docs-internal-guid-ff73ae78-d85a-9d96-98df-ed71f7acaae6}

-Most of your time will be spent in one of two places - in our chat systems and in our ticketing system .
+Most of your time will be spent in one of two places - in our chat systems and in our ticketing system.
 Our service level agreement \(SLA\) for our customers is as follows:

 | Standard Support | Premium Support |
 | :--- | :--- |